lucaoflaif/pyCoinMarketCapAPI/README.md

 coin_apis.send_request()
 ```

-Thanks to this method we filled our class with new data and the Cache mechanism is activated (See [Cache mechanism](#cache-mechanism)), call this method is **necessary** for the first time in order to have data to work with.
+Thanks to this method we filled our class with new data and the Cache mechanism will be activated (See [Cache mechanism](#cache-mechanism)), call this method is **necessary** for the first time in order to have data to work with.

 *You can pass to the `send_request()` method all the parameters allowed by the official APIs (See [Public methods](#public-methods))*